lee2sman/Intermediate-Programming/projects/project1.md

 - Include a meaningful way to interact with the sketch/website.

 # DUE
-* By the beginning of class on March 15
+* By the beginning of class on February 15